chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter1.md

 yourself declaring the precendence of a bracket such as '[', you're in trouble).*  Even in this small grammar, care must be taken.
-Unary operators usually bind tighter than binary ones: the **unary -** should have precedence over `*` and `/`.
+Unary operators usually bind tighter than binary ones: the **unary -** should have precedence over `*` and `/` (the outcome may be the same but the manner of evaluation is not).
 Thus the *rule* for unary minus overrides the declared precedence of `-`.
 Each grammar symbol is given a precedence level, which is by default zero.
 Each *rule* is assigned a precedence equal to the symbol on the right-hand side with the highest precedence, unless overridden as in the unary minus rule.

-One place where precedence declarations are justified is the infamous "dangling else" problem:
+One place where precedence declarations are arguably justified is the infamous "dangling else" problem:
 ```
 Statment --> if ( Expression ) Statment
 Statment --> if ( Expression ) Statment else Statment
 ```
-Rewriting this grammar unambiguously would require extra rules for all other cases of `Statmentt`.
-Rustlr allows this problem to be solved by assigning 'else' a higher precedence than 'if', which would force a shift.
+Rewriting this grammar unambiguously would require extra rules for all other cases of `Statment`.
+Rustlr allows this problem to be solved by assigning 'else' a higher precedence than 'if', which would force a shift and associate each 'else' with the nearest 'if'.

 ### Generating Abstract Syntax Trees